Emma D'Arcy

 Emma appeared in Mothering Sunday, which premiered at Cannes Film Festival in 2021, alongside Olivia Colman, Colin Firth, Josh O’Connor, and Odessa Young.

 Emma’s stage credits include The Crucible at the Yard Theatre, Against at the Almeida Theatre, A Girl in School Uniform (Walks Into a Bar) at the West Yorkshire Playhouse and Mrs Dalloway and Callisto: A Queer Epic at Arcola Theatre.
-They led in Bluets at the Royal Court Theatre, alongside Ben Whishaw, in mid-2024, and are currently leading in The Other Place (after Antigone) at the National Theatre, alongside Tobias Menzies and Nina Sosanya, until 9 November.
+They led in Bluets at the Royal Court Theatre, alongside Ben Whishaw, and in The Other Place (after Antigone) at the National Theatre, alongside Tobias Menzies and Nina Sosanya.
+Emma has been nominated for the 2025 WhatsOnStage award Best Performance in a Play for their astounding performance in the latter.

 Emma is @emmaziadarcy on Instagram.
 They are repped by Clair Dobbs at CLD Communications for publicity.